Trump calls for 'immediate release' of Mar-a-Lago warrant

 In messages posted on his Truth Social platform, Trump wrote, "Not only will I not oppose the release of documents ...
 I am going a step further by ENCOURAGING the immediate release of those documents."
 He continued to assail the FBI search of Mar-a-Lago as "unAmerican, unwarranted and unnecessary."

-Trump has been provided at least some of the records the government was seeking to unseal, but he and his lawyers have declined, so far, to make them public.
+Trump himself has been given at least some of the records the government was seeking to unseal, but he and his lawyers have declined, so far, to make them public.

-The decision on whether or not to unseal the records lies with U.S. Magistrate Judge Bruce Reinhart, the same judge who signed off on the search warrant.
-The department had until Friday afternoon to tell the judge whether Trump's lawyers agree or disagree with their proposal to make the warrant public.

 "The public's clear and powerful interest in understanding what occurred under these circumstances weighs heavily in favor of unsealing," said a motion filed in federal court in Florida on Thursday.